 We protected the user interface with design rights.
-We also trademarked our clients’ brand name and logo across the UK, EU and Internationally.
+We also trademarked our clients’ brand name and logo across the UK, EU and internationally.

 Our client planned to first develop and launch a solution, then obtain investment for expansion and business development.
-Potential investors will demand they review the software solution.
+Potential investors will demand to review the software solution.
 The company, and its actual investors, naturally want their technical innovations to remain confidential.

 In addition, we asked our client to mark their work with a copyright notice.
 Everyone then knows our client owns the copyright, which deters potential infringers.